-355 3.3 The seasonal variation in mesozooplankton dynamics in relation to dissolved oxygen concentration
+3.3 The seasonal variation in mesozooplankton dynamics in relation to dissolved oxygen concentration

-In subsection 3.2, it was shown that the mesozooplankton species float on isopycnals in the lower part of the oxycline and in the hypoxic zone.
-Both the diapausing aggregations and the daytime aggregations are displaced coherently by near-inertial waves.
-The deep aggregations of mesozooplankton are bounded by certain isopycnal surfaces and iso-oxylines.
+In Sect.
+3.2, it was shown that the mesozooplankton species float on isopycnals in the lower part of the oxycline and in the hypoxic zone.
+Both the diapausing aggregations and the daytime aggregations are displaced coherently by nearinertial waves.
+The deep aggregations of mesozooplankton are bounded by certain isopycnal surfaces and isooxylines.

-Since the oxygen stratification strongly depends on the density stratification in the pycnocline (e.g., Vinogradov, 360 Nalbandov, 1990, Codispoti, et al., 1991, Konovalov et al., 2005, see also example at Fig. 12), it becomes possible to switch from the depth profiles of the directional acoustic backscatter ratio R(z), where z is the depth, to the R([O2]) profiles to investigate the seasonal changes of the sound-scattering mesozooplankton layers in terms of R versus [O2].
+Since the oxygen stratification strongly depends on the density stratification in the pycnocline (e.g., Vinogradov and Nalbandov, 1990; Codispoti, et al., 1991; Konovalov et al., 2005; see also example in Fig. 12), it becomes possible to switch from the depth profiles of the directional acoustic backscatter ratio R(z), where z is the depth, to the $R([O_2])$